Cobalt: Occurrence

-The stable form of cobalt is produced in supernovae through the r-process.
-It comprises 0.0029% of the Earth's crust.
-Except as recently delivered in meteoric iron, free cobalt (the native metal) is not found on Earth's surface because of its tendency to react with oxygen in the atmosphere.
-Small amounts of cobalt compounds are found in most rocks, soils, plants, and animals.
-In the ocean cobalt typically reacts with chlorine.

-In nature, cobalt is frequently associated with nickel.
+The stable isotope of cobalt is produced in supernovae through the r-process.
+It comprises 0.0029% of the Earth's crust where it is frequently associated with nickel.
 Both are characteristic components of meteoric iron, though cobalt is much less abundant in iron meteorites than nickel.
 As with nickel, cobalt in meteoric iron alloys may have been well enough protected from oxygen and moisture to remain as the free (but alloyed) metal.
+In the ocean cobalt typically reacts with chlorine.

 Cobalt in compound form occurs in copper and nickel minerals.
-It is the major metallic component that combines with sulfur and arsenic in the sulfidic cobaltite (CoAsS), safflorite (CoAs_{2}), glaucodot ((Co,Fe)AsS), and skutterudite (CoAs_{3}) minerals.
+It is the major metallic component that combines with sulfur and arsenic in the sulfidic cobaltite (CoAsS), safflorite (CoAs2), glaucodot ((Co,Fe)AsS), and skutterudite (CoAs3) minerals.
 The mineral cattierite is similar to pyrite and occurs together with vaesite in the copper deposits of Katanga Province.
-When it reaches the atmosphere, weathering occurs; the sulfide minerals oxidize and form pink erythrite ("cobalt glance": Co_{3}(AsO_{4})_{2}·8H_{2}O) and spherocobaltite (CoCO_{3}).
+When it reaches the atmosphere, weathering occurs; the sulfide minerals oxidize and form pink erythrite ("cobalt glance": link=Erythrite|Co3(AsO4)2*8H2O) and spherocobaltite (CoCO3).

+Small amounts of cobalt compounds are found in most rocks, soils, plants, and animals.